Best Vanguard keybinds and settings for mouse & keyboard

 - System Key Behavior: Operating System

 It’s useful to be able to quickly minimize the game by pressing the Windows key.
-However, if you’re prone to accidentally pressing it, you can switch System Key Behavior to Game, which disables the Windows key.
+However, if you tend to accidentally press it, you can switch System Key Behavior to Game, which disables the Windows key.

 - Move Forward: W